 Jubilee Lake Nature Reserve

 CORONAVIRUS: Jubilee Lake Nature Reserve is open at present to residents for exercise/walk the dog.
 The Town Council would strongly encourage visitors to observe guidance on social distancing.
-PLEASE NOTE: The Council has put into place a one way system around the lake to encourage social distancing.
+PLEASE NOTE: The Council has put into place a one way system around the lake to encourage social distancing and help prevent the spread of the virus.

 The grounds maintenance team continue to work, we kindly ask residents to respect staff whilst they work in the park and observe social distancing.